ustart-dev/ustart/docs/docs/project-overview.md

 Both of them are used as part of *start* command: `npm start`.

 More information about the build process on [Build & Deploy](build-deploy.md) section.

+## Code quality

+To ensure code quality, your project is already configured to provide **linting** and **formatting** using the packages [husky](https://www.npmjs.com/package/husky), [lint-staged](https://www.npmjs.com/package/lint-staged) and [prettier-standard](https://github.com/sheerun/prettier-standard).

+To format your code base just run the script `npm run format`.
+To ensure you don't forget run it, we have added a hook that is executed before git commit, see "husky" entry at your `package.json`.